SimonMaracine/checkers-engine/engine/protocol.md

 Tells the engine to play the move on the internal board.

 It is GUI's responsability to send correct move commands.
 The engine is not obligated to do error checking.
-If it does check for invalid move commands, it is encouraged to immediately respond with the message **WARNING**.
+If it does check for invalid move commands, it is encouraged to immediately respond with the message **ALERT**.

 ### GO [don't play move]